Nadimk26/web_exercise_mrkdn/index.md

 #### <u>**Blockquotes:**</u>
 I read this interesting quote the other day:
 > "Her eyes had called him and his soul had leaped at the call.
 To live, to err, to fall, to triumph, to recreate life out of life!"
-> Once upon a time and a very good time it was there was a moocow coming down along the road and this moocow that was coming down along the road met a nicens little boy named baby tuckoo...
+> Once upon a time and a very good time it was there was a moocow coming down along the road and this moocow that was coming down along the road met a nicen little boy named Baby Tuckoo...
 >
 > His father told him that story: his father looked at him through a glass: he had a hairy face.
 >
-> He was baby tuckoo.
+> He was a baby cuckoo.
 The moocow came down the road where Betty Byrne lived: she sold lemon platt.
 > He left her quickly, fearing that her intimacy might turn to jibing and wishing to be out of the way before she offered her ware to another, a tourist from England or a student of Trinity.
 Grafton Street, along which he walked, prolonged that moment of discouraged poverty.
-In the roadway at the head of the street a slab was set to the memory of Wolfe Tone and he remembered having been present with his father at its laying.
+In the roadway at the head of the street, a slab was set to the memory of Wolfe Tone and he remembered having been present with his father at its laying.
 He remembered with bitterness that scene of tawdry tribute.
 There were four French delegates in a brake and one, a plump smiling young man, held, wedged on a stick, a card on which were printed the words: _VIVE L'IRLANDE_!

 ##### <u>**Lists:**</u>